galitz-matt/cs-3100/README.md

-# CS-3100

-These are assignnments from UVA's "Data Structures and Algorithms 2" class.
+# CS 3100: Data Structures and Algorithms 2

-We studied and applied BFS, DFS, Prim's, Dijkstra's, Kruskal's, DAC, Greedy algos, DP, Network Flow/Ford-Fulkerson/Min-Cut, etc.
+This is a repository of assignments completed in UVA's CS 3100 course.